altsan/os2-ucharmap/readme.txt

   switching bug in earlier versions (see below under "Bugs/Limitations").

   To be able to view any of the DBCS codepages other than Unicode, the OS/2 translation table for that codepage must be installed.
-Recent versions of OS/2 install most of them by default, with the possible exceptions of 944 and 948 (which are rarely-used legacy encodings).
-If you do not have the required table file for a particular codepage installed, you will receive an "Unable to set codepage xxx" message when you try to select that codepage.
-  (The files can be installed manually from the OS/2 install CD, by unzipping
-  \OS2IMAGE\FI\FONT\xxCODEPG.ZIP into the \LANGUAGE\CODEPAGE directory on your boot drive; they should be available for use immediately, no reboot needed.)
+Recent versions of OS/2 install the more commonly-used ones by default, but not certain rarely- used legacy 'SAA' encodings.
+(Codepages which are not installed will not be available in the GUI.
+They can be installed from the OS/2 install CD by unzipping \OS2IMAGE\FI\FONT\xxCODEPG.ZIP into the \LANGUAGE\CODEPAGE directory on your boot drive; no reboot is needed.)

   You must have a font installed which contains the characters you want to see.
   So you need either a Unicode font with comprehensive CJK support (which is recommended), or else specific fonts for Korean, Chinese, and/or Japanese, in order to be able to view those respective character sets.
 By default, Extended Character Map will attempt to use the Unicode font "Times New Roman MT 30", which should be present on most OS/2 systems.
 (Under Warp 4 and Warp 3, this may require you to install IBM Java 1.1.8, which includes this font.)